dahlbyk/posh-git/readme.md

 0. Verify you have PowerShell 2.0 or better with $PSVersionTable.PSVersion

 1. Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be `RemoteSigned` or `Unrestricted`).
-If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy RemoteSigned -Confirm`.
+If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm`.

 2. Verify that `git` can be run from PowerShell.
 If the command is not found, you will need to add a git alias or add `%ProgramFiles%\Git\cmd` to your PATH environment variable.